openconfig/featureprofiles/CONTRIBUTING.md

 Within each test directory, `README.md` should document the test plan.
 The test name directory and the `*.go` files should be named after the test name as shown in the [project](https://github.com/orgs/openconfig/projects/2/views/1) item.

+Each test must also be accompanied by a `rundata_test.go` file that is automatically generated using the command `go run ./tools/addrundata --fix`.
+The rundata is for tracking the test result.
+If the rundata is outdated, the "Rundata Check" in the pull request check will fail.

 For example:

 *   `feature/interface/singleton/ate_tests/singleton_test/README.md` - documents